 About Dr S Goodman

 Sandra Goodman was born and grew up in Montreal, Canada, a highly cosmopolitan city in Quebec, subject to the political tensions of the Canadian French and English divide.
-In addition to focussing upon her academic studies in the arts and sciences, Sandra was also a talented pianist and athlete, particularly in gymnastics.
+In addition to focusing upon her academic studies in the arts and sciences, Sandra was also a talented pianist and athlete, particularly in gymnastics.
 Having qualified as a Red Cross swimming instructor and Royal Lifesaving Society lifeguard, she greatly enjoyed teaching young adults and children to swim and overcome their fear of the water.

 Sandra graduated with her PhD in Molecular Biology from McGill University with her Thesis Expression of host genes in soybean root nodules, research attempting to identify nitrogen fixation genes in a legume, with an ultimate goal of being able to transfer such genes to non-legumes and reduce the requirement for fertilizer.